 •Point-of-Service plans combine qualities of the HMO and PPO plans.
 The benefit levels might vary but are dependent on whether you get your care in your provider network.
 HMO plans let you choose your primary care provider and you have to get referrals to specialists.
 PPO plans will let you seek care outside the network, but you might have higher out-of-pocket expenses.

-We provide health insurance throughout Florida.
+We provide health insurance throughout Palm Beach County.
 To learn more about your options, complete the online form or call (561) 820-8737.